mauriciodulce/toolbelt/README.md

 ```

-The basic productivity tools for OSX which every Druid developer needs.
+The basic productivity tools for OSX which every developer needs.

 ## Requirements